retpolanne/retpolanne/README.md

-# retpolanne - Anne Macedo 🐱🏳️‍⚧️
+# retpolanne - Anne "Anya" Macedo 🐱🏳️‍⚧️
 ## Your friendly programmer catgirl
 Pronouns she/her

 Hello, I'm Anne.
+You can call me Annie or Anya as well :)

 I'm a software engineer, infrastructure engineer and hacker.